In-Memory vs Persistent Queue Storage

 Durability, Recovery & Failure Modes

 ACK/NACK semantics dictate message lifecycle.
 Workers must acknowledge successful processing.
 Unacknowledged messages return to the queue.
-Dead-letter queues (DLQ) capture poison messages after retry exhaustion.
+Dead-letter queues capture poison messages after retry exhaustion — and your storage model determines whether those quarantined messages themselves survive a broker restart.

 Network partitions trigger split-brain scenarios in clustered brokers.
 Quorum-based consensus prevents duplicate consumption.
 Persistent queues enforce strict leader election.
 In-memory clusters often sacrifice consistency for availability.